AbdulBasit313/React-Quiz-App-Template/README.md

 To start the project, follow these steps:

-1. Open the terminal and navigate to the project directory.
+1. Clone this repo and navigate to the project directory via terminal.
 2. Run the command **`npm install`** to download and install all the project dependencies.
 3. Once the dependencies are installed, run the command **`npm start`** to start the development server.